suryakiranl/API-TestSuite-V1.5/README.md

 API-TestSuite-V1.5
 ==================

-API Test Suite for the 1.5 version of the Sensor Data Service Platform API
+API Test Suite to perform Black box testing of the 1.5 version of the Sensor Data Service Platform API.